antistatique/leckerli/README.md

 }
 ```

+### enableGtmAutoLoad
+When using the [GTM integration](./doc/GTM_INTEGRATION.md), you can add set this settings to `true` to automatically load the CSS and Leckerli scripts.
+Default to `false`.

+### minify
+When using the [GTM integration](./doc/GTM_INTEGRATION.md), you can ask the script to load non-minified scripts.
+This is mostly used for debugging purpose.

 ### baseData

 `baseData` is an object of any kind that **will be passed to the final cookie** as well.
 For example for store consent-id of some sort.